Your Complete Guide To The ISO 27001 Standard

-Some of the benefits your organisation can expect when you introduce cybersecurity protections visible to your team and your clients include:
+Some of the benefits your organization can expect when you introduce cybersecurity protections visible to your team and your clients include:

-- Recognised framework for addressing legal requirements to avoid penalties or fees
+- Recognized framework for addressing legal requirements to avoid penalties or fees.

-- Optimised IT asset usage to protect against threats
+- Optimized IT asset usage to protect against threats.

 Cyber threats are on the minds of everyone.
-By showing the world that you’re prepared for threats, you can boost your business and potentially send malicious attacks elsewhere.
+By showing the world you're prepared for threats, you can boost your business and prevent cyberattacks.

-The ISO 27001 certification comes from the ISO (the International Organisation for Standardisation) and IEC (the International Electrotechnical Commission).
+The ISO 27001 certification comes from the ISO (the International Organization for Standardization) and IEC (the International Electrotechnical Commission).

-Both organisations came together to create a special system that builds worldwide standardisation.
+Both organizations came together to create a special system that builds worldwide standardization.
 The ISO and IEC have members from all over the globe who participate in standards development.
 ISO/IEC standards have become the preferred credentials for manufacturers, IT companies and customers across the globe.